rpo19/Incremental-Entity-Extraction/README.md

+# Incremental Entity Extraction

+This repositories contains the source code, scripts, and tutorials related to the paper "A Named Entity Linking Approach for Incremental Entity Extraction".

+## Authors

+- Riccardo Pozzi riccardo.pozzi@unimib.it
+- Federico Moiraghi federico.moiraghimotta@unimib.it
+- Matteo Palmonari matteo.palmonari@unimib.it
+- Lorenzo Sasso l.sasso2@campus.unimib.it

+Special thanks to Simone Monti s.monti21@campus.unimib.it

 # Credits

 The Incremental Dataset is created starting from the WikilinksNED Unseen-Mentions from https://github.com/yasumasaonoe/ET4EL by Yasumasa Onoe and Greg Durrett.

-The `biencoder` and `indexer` services are derived from https://github.com/facebookresearch/BLINK by Facebook, Inc. and its affiliates.
+The `biencoder` and `indexer` services are derived from https://github.com/facebookresearch/BLINK by Facebook, Inc. and its affiliates [BLINK-LICENSE](BLINK-LICENSE).

 The `nilcluster` service is derived from https://github.com/montis96/EntityClustering by Simone Monti.